10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

     - This differentiation provides a convenient way to constrain the relationships between values in different steps.

     - Due to the constraint structure, it is quite difficult to write some constraints where the same columns for different steps.
-The internal signal provides the convenient way.
+The internal signal provides a convenient way.
 It encapsulates the implementation of the algorithm so that users do not have to worry about the specific writing of constraints.
 Users can directly define different constraint relationships on the same column at different steps, which to some extent reduces the waste of cell space.

 ##### 2. Keccak Processing